 This teen is on the right track fashion wise.
 And who doesn’t go through a raccoon phase?
 I know I did!

 queenelizabeth, THANK YOU! i absolutely despise this elitist attitude that seems to seep into everything.
-How people seem to look down on young people with scorn, based on the assumption that wisdom may only come with age…posted almost 5 years ago
+How people seem to look down on young people with scorn, based on the assumption that wisdom may only come with age…posted over 8 years ago

 this article was pretty funny!
 I do agree with the first half. that whole “I dip my eyes in tar” look is too much. she tries way too hard.

-the second half is really annoying. it does insult her intelligence and that of pretty much anyone under the age of 30. also, there’s nothing wrong with admiring someone for their style or career, i admire kurt cobain, but i’m not going to copy his lifestyle! it’s better than her admiring most of the celebrities we have today!posted almost 5 years ago
+the second half is really annoying. it does insult her intelligence and that of pretty much anyone under the age of 30. also, there’s nothing wrong with admiring someone for their style or career, i admire kurt cobain, but i’m not going to copy his lifestyle! it’s better than her admiring most of the celebrities we have today!posted over 8 years ago

 Not that I like Taylor Momsen (at all), but…